 The declination is the vertical angular distance between the center of a celestial body (stars) and the celestial equator.
 You can measure it using the Augmeted Reality in the PhotoPills Spot Stars calculator.
 A declination of +20° means that the celestial body is located 20° north of the celestial equator.
 The south polar cap is at a declination of –90°, the equator is at declination 0°, and the north polar cap is at a declination of +90°.
 Declination is to a celestial globe as latitude is to a terrestrial globe, a vertical positioning of an object.

-As a matter of fact, the calculator above fails.
-It provides too large exposure times in most of the cases, getting the stars as small trails in our Milky Way shots, not dots!
+As a matter of fact, the 500 rule fails.
+It provides far too large exposure times, getting the stars as small trails in our Milky Way photos, not pintpoint stars!

-For a more accurate exposure time, it’s necessary to take into account not only the focal length and the declination of the stars, but also camera sensor, camera megapixels and aperture.
+For a more accurate Milky Way shutter speed, it’s necessary to take into account not only the focal length and the declination of the stars, but also camera sensor, camera megapixels and aperture.

 Luckily, Frédéric Michaud and La Société Astronòmique du Havre have come up with a solution: the NPF rule.

 And the good news!
 The NPF rule has been implemented into PhotoPills Spot Stars Calculator.
 Now you can even use PhotoPills Augmented Reality view to calculate the exposure time.
 Just point your phone in the sky and get the results.
 Check the screenshots below!

 Finally, If you're interested in improving your photography, check our detailed photography guides on:

 - Moon Photography

 - Astronomical Events Photography